-Defined as: Total staff costs divided by total revenue.
+Total staff costs divided by total revenue.

-Why do we measure this?
 Staff costs to revenue measures the productivity and efficiency of our people.

-How have we performed?
 Staff costs have grown as a percentage of revenue following a planned investment in senior colleagues to position us for future growth.